GennadiiIakovlev/gennadii-iakovlev/content/publication/the-politics-of-dictatorship/index.md

 ---
-title: The Politics of Dictatorship
+title: The Politics of Dictatorships
 publication_types:
   - "3"
 authors: